Demons (Spiritual Beggars album)

-Demons is an album by the Swedish stoner rock band Spiritual Beggars.
+Demons is the sixth studio album by the Swedish stoner metal band Spiritual Beggars.

 It was first released in Japan on 23 March 2005 as a deluxe 2 two cd digipak which includes a bonus live CD with material recorded at the Shibuya Ax in Tokyo, Japan on 18 April 2003.
 Released shortly after the 2 disc version sold out was a single disc jewel case version with same artwork as the digipak.

 Demons was finally released in Europe on 20 June 2005.
 Also in two versions – a single CD version with the original artwork and the two CD version but with different artwork.

 Track listing

 All music by Michael Amott, all lyrics by Michael Amott except "No One Heard" by Janne "JB" Christoffersson, and "Not Fragile" by C. Fred Turner.